Improving 360 Monocular Depth Estimation via Non-local Dense Prediction Transformer and Joint Supervised and Self-supervised Learning: Background and Related work

 \subsection{Supervised 360$^\circ$ depth estimation}

-Omnidepth \cite{omnidepth} presents a Matterport3D \cite{matterport}, Stanford3D \cite{stanford} and SunCG \cite{suncg} datasets by rendering 3D models, which are now commonly used for training 360$^\circ$ depths.
+Omnidepth \cite{omnidepth} presents a 3D60 dataset (Matterport3D, Stanford3D and SunCG) by re-rendering previous 360$^\circ$ data [\eg Matterport \cite{matterport}, Stanford \cite{stanford}], which are now commonly used for training 360$^\circ$ depths.
 Bifuse \cite{bifuse} jointly uses cubemap projected images with EIs to improve the performance.
 SliceNet \cite{Slicenet} splits the inputs and recovers them through long short-term memory \cite{LSTM} to retain the global information.
-Recently, multi-task learning among the depth, layout and semantics was attempted to improve performance outcomes. \cite{geo_depth} regularizes the depth considering the layout, while HoHoNet \cite{hohonet} and \cite{jointdepth} train the layout, semantic and depth simultaneously.
+HoHoNet \cite{hohonet} improves the performance and computational efficiency by focusing on the per-column information of the gravity-aligned EIs.
+Recently, multi-task learning among the depth, layout and semantics was attempted to improve performance outcomes. \cite{geo_depth} regularizes the depth considering the layout, while \cite{jointdepth} train the layout, semantic and depth simultaneously.